 Peace Lily Facts

 Peace lilies are members of the same family as philodendrons, both of which are Aroids.
 They are very popular tropical houseplants.
 Peace lily’s flower is especially appealing set amongst the dark green leaves.
 It lasts for at least a month but eventually fades and dies.
 A peace lily never flowers until it is mature.
 Professional growers know how to get a peace lily plant to bloom on command.
 They use a natural plant hormone to stimulate the plant into production.

 It is not uncommon to find a peace lily not blooming, even when it is a healthy plant.
 They are native to the tropical Americas and found in dense forests where dappled sun is the chief source of light.
 They need humus rich soil and moderate moisture.
-The optimum growing conditions are between 65 and 86 degrees Fahrenheit (18-30 C).
+The optimum growing conditions are between 65 and 86 degrees F. (18-30 C.).
 Warmer conditions encourage blooming.